ds-example/coding-challenge/README.md

 ## Submitting Your Test

-Once you feel ready, push your code to a branch on GitHub and open a PR.
-Our CI test suite will run, and a review web app will spin up on Heroku.
+Once you feel ready, push your code to your fork on GitHub.
 Feel free to make additional pushes to resolve any test failures or make any last minute adjustments.

-Let your recruiter know you've submitted your test, and our team will be in touch shortly after to follow up with a technical review.
+Let your recruiter know you've completed your test and share the url to your fork, and our team will be in touch shortly after to follow up with a technical review.

 # Thank You!